Are you looking for the best closed-door pull-up bar?

 You’ve finally got your hand on the top 3 best pull-up bars!

-The top 3 pull-up bars featured in this article are all doorway pull-up bars!
+As you already saw the top 3 best pull-up bars featured in this article are all doorway pull-up bars!

-Given its design, bulk, and size, a doorway pull-up bar type is the only type that qualifies as a closed-door pull-up bar.
+Given its design and size, a doorway pull-up bar type is the only type that qualifies as a closed-door pull-up bar.

 That is because a doorway pull-up bar is less bulky and it does not have additional attachments that might block the door from closing.